Pir Ilahi Bux: Politics

-Pir Ilahi Bux's great-granddaughter Ms Marvi Pir Mazhar contested as the member of the Sindh Legislative Assembly from Dadu constituency in 2002 General Elections when her father Pir Mazhar Ul Haq faced political victimization by the government of General Pervez Musharaf and had to go into exile along with Benazir Bhutto and other Peoples Party leaders.
+Pir Ilahi Bux's great-granddaughter Ms Marvi Pir Mazhar contested as the member of the Sindh Legislative Assembly from Dadu constituency in 2002 General Elections when her father Pir Mazhar Ul Haq faced political victimization by the government of General Pervez Musharraf and had to go into exile along with Benazir Bhutto and other Peoples Party leaders.
 Ms Marvi Pir Mazhar was the first ever directly elected woman from this district.
 His great-grandson Barrister Pir Mujeeb Ul Haq is an office bearer of the Pakistan Peoples Party in Dadu District and has his own law practice by the name of P.I.B.
 Law Associates having chambers in Karachi, Hyderabad and Dadu.
 He is also an elected member of Parliament from the Dadu Constituency.